gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 - main documentation is here: https://www.qgis.org/pyqgis/master/.
 From QGIS v3.x on, the documentation improved A LOT!
 If you ever wonder how to access certain QGIS related properties or methods, either use the search box.
 Or drill down manually.
 Basically, the (commonly) 2 most important modules in PyQGIS are `gui` and `core`.
 The classes are ordered by broader GIS topics (Attributes, Fields and so on) and class names are very descriptive, so you should find your way easily. **Note**, that some class names are prefixed by `Qgs`, some are prefixed by `Qgis` (no, that's not confusing at all...).
 Occassionally, you'll find that the [C++ documentation](https://qgis.org/api/) is more descriptive than the Python one.

-- the main online platform is [Stack Exchange](https://gis.stackexchange.com).
+- the main online platform for questions is [Stack Exchange](https://gis.stackexchange.com).
 All the great QGIS goddesses and gods frequently visit and can help you out of your misery.
 Apply common sense before asking questions though, i.e. research for at least 20 mins.
 It really boosts your understanding if you solve problems on your own.
+Also, your question might have been asked before.

 - For more general questions which could be interesting for the whole community, subscribe to the QGIS developer [mailing list](https://lists.osgeo.org/mailman/listinfo/qgis-developer)